Things you should know before using Sitemeter

 2. I no longer trust the company.

 Okay.
-Let me show you one thing.
+Let me show you.
 Please follow the steps below.
 (Note: if you are gonna remove all cookies in your browser then some of websites won’t remember you so that you have to log-in again to your account.)

 Note: I have tested those steps above and capture the screenshot on April 4th, 2007.
 10:54 AM <TimeZone: (GMT + 06:30)>